dbt-labs/docs.getdbt.com/website/blog/2023-11-14-specify-prod-environment.md

 ---

-title: Why you need to differentiate your production and staging environments in dbt Cloud
+title: Why you should specify a production environment in dbt Cloud
 description: "The bottom line: You should split your Environments in dbt Cloud based on their purposes (e.g. Production and Staging/CI) and mark one environment as Production.
 This will improve your CI experience and enable you to use dbt Explorer."
-slug: differentiate-prod-and-staging-environments
+slug: specify-prod-environment

-# image: /img/blog/2023-10-31-to-defer-or-to-clone/preview.png

 authors: [joel_labes]

 tags: [dbt Cloud]
 hide_table_of_contents: false

-date: 2023-11-06
+date: 2023-11-14
 is_featured: false

 ---

 :::tip The Bottom Line:
-You should split your Environments in dbt Cloud based on their purposes (e.g. Production and Staging/CI) and [set one environment as Production](/docs/deploy/deploy-environments#set-as-production-environment-beta).
+You should [split your Jobs](#how) across Environments in dbt Cloud based on their purposes (e.g. Production and Staging/CI) and set one environment as Production.
 This will improve your CI experience and enable you to use dbt Explorer.
 :::

-Environmental segmentation has always been an important part of the analytics engineering workflow:
+[Environmental segmentation](/docs/environments-in-dbt) has always been an important part of the analytics engineering workflow:

 - When developing new models you can [process a smaller subset of your data](/reference/dbt-jinja-functions/target#use-targetname-to-limit-data-in-dev) by using `target.name` or an environment variable.
 - By building your production-grade models into [a different schema and database](https://docs.getdbt.com/docs/build/custom-schemas#managing-environments), you can experiment in peace without being worried that your changes will accidentally impact downstream users.